-- 2.5 There has always been a considerable fluctuation in the delivery rates per year, with the highest number recorded in 2021/22 (217 net dwellings) and the lowest in 2019/20 (13 net dwellings).
+- 2.4 There has always been a considerable fluctuation in the completion rates per year, with the highest number recorded in 2021/22 (217 net dwellings) and the lowest in 2019/20 (13 net dwellings).
 This is demonstrated in the table above which details delivery since the base date of the Local Plan.
 Whilst these fluctuations can, in part, be attributed to economic conditions, the availability, location and size of sites coming forward plays a significant role.
 In previous years, much of Adur's new development has been on smaller infill brownfield sites.
-With only a limited number of large brownfield sites available for development, (plus allocations from the Adur Local Plan 2017) the delivery of these sites makes a significant difference to the annual number of completions. - 2.6 However a significant increase in the number of dwellings granted consent can be seen in 2018/19 and 2019/20 mainly due to larger sites coming forward; Riverside and Free Wharf in 2018/19, (the latter forming part of the Shoreham Harbour Broad Location identified in the Adur Local Plan 2017 and allocated in the Joint Area Action Plan 2019), New Monks Farm 2019/20 (allocated in the Adur Local Plan 2017). - 2.7 Whilst a decrease is noted for 2020/21 this is still high compared to residential consents between 2011 and 2018.
-In 2021/22, the number of dwellings permitted increased again largely due to Kingston Wharf (255 units), The Mannings (74 units) and Marquis of Granby (9 units) receiving consent. - 2.8 This indicates that the strategy within the Local Plan (and JAAP) is delivering; consents will increase further in subsequent years as more key sites come forward.
-This is a strong indicator that the housing delivery rate should continue to increase in future years to reflect the increase in approvals as predicted in the Adur Local Plan.
+With only a limited number of large brownfield sites available for development, (plus allocations from the Adur Local Plan 2017) the delivery of these sites makes a significant difference to the annual number of completions. - 2.5 However a significant increase in the number of dwellings granted consent can be seen in 2018/19 and 2019/20 mainly due to larger sites coming forward; such as Riverside and Free Wharf in 2018/19, (the latter forming part of the Shoreham Harbour Broad Location identified in the Adur Local Plan 2017 and allocated in the

+Joint Area Action Plan 2019) and New Monks Farm coming forward in 2019/20 (allocated in the Adur Local Plan 2017).